dark-teal-coder/counseltron-amazon-orders/README.md

 6. Choose [Manage Orders]
 7. Click [Order date] to select all orders
 8. Click [Print Packing Slip(s)]
-9. Choose [Kyocera TASKalfa 3500i KX] under "Printer"
+9. Choose [Save as PDF] under "Printer"
 10. Click [More settings]
 11. Change the settings according to the following:
   - Paper size: A4